WILLIAM DULUC – AVCK

 – That each participant wears a vest (buoyancy aid) and closed shoes throughout the navigation period,

-– To return to the Lessor in their original state all the Equipment covered by this service,
+– To return to the Company in their original state all the Equipment covered by this service,

 – To have subscribed to a private civil liability contract valid on the day of the service,